Jakarta EE logo

 Scaling up CPUs for such applications leads to a waste of resources because the CPU only utilizes a small percentage of its total processing power.

 Scaling up also has a slight disadvantage when it comes to system availability.
-Availability refers to the amount of time the application is up and running, otherwise known as Uptime.
+Availability refers to the amount of time the application is up and running, otherwise known as uptime.
 If all the resources are spent on a single server, then any problems with the server will lead to your application going offline to some if not all users.

 If there is no backup system in place, then this can lead to losses, both monetary and in the form of lost users.